MabbottLab/MEGneto/ConfigParams.md

           <summary>Function</summary>
           Where: fcp_1_Task_Epoching for setting up the cfg for epoching
           <br>
-          Meaning: Name of a custom task epoching function to parse data into trials.
-Designed for marker epoching.
+          Meaning: Name of a custom task epoching function to parse data into trials (designed for marker epoching)
         </details>
       </li>
       <!--TASKFUNC.TYPE-->